Famous ice cream logos: The top American ice cream brands

 In its heyday, the MaggiMoo’s chain had more than 400 stores, testifying to its widespread popularity and the appeal of its assortment.
 The trajectory of the brand’s development testifies to its successful perception and adaptation to the different taste preferences of the American population.

-A distinctive feature of MaggiMoo’s is its corporate identity, carefully designed with the interests of its target audience – children – in mind.
+A distinctive feature of MaggiMoo’s is its corporate identity, which is carefully designed with the interests of its target audience – children – in mind.
 The MaggiMoo’s logo is imbued with elements of fun and whimsy, epitomizing the joy and exuberance that the brand promises with every serving of its desserts.
 The unconventional term “treatery” brings warmth and hospitality to the logo, suggesting that visitors are waiting for a paradise of delicious treats.

 Magnum